schriftgestalt/GlyphsSDK/README.md

 # GlyphsSDK

+## Plugin SDK

 This is the Plugin SDK for the [Glyphs font editor](http://glyphsapp.com/).
 There are various kinds of plugins (see below), and there are two ways of writing them, in ObjectiveC (we are still working on the ObjC templates) or in Python.
 You will find extensive documentation in the code comments.
-For more details, look into the `README.md` file inside the Templates folder.
+For more details and a step-by-step guide, look into the `README.md` file inside the Templates folder.

 ### .glyphsFileFormat